LibreCat/librecat.github.io/_posts/2013-06-20-what-dancer.markdown

 Me: Not at all.
 Writing templates is much like writing PHP, but simpler.
 It's basically an HTML file with some placeholders in it.
-Even web designers can handle this.
+Web designers love it.
 Some of them can even be tricked into using the limited control structures (IF, FOREACH, etc.) offered by templating engines -- realizing only later that they have started to do programming.

 He: So why are they called microframeworks?
 Are they for toy projects only?